lakshmankumar12/general_reading_notes/5g_understanding.md

 # List of Point to Point interfaces

+* Important ones - N3, N4, N11

 N1  -   UE to AMF
 N2  -   NR to AMF
 N3  -   NR to UPF
 N4  -   SMF to UPF
 N6  -   UPF to Data-Network
+N7  -   SMF to PCF
+N8  -   AMF to UDM
 N9  -   UPF to UPF
+N10 -   SMF to UDM
 N11 -   AMF to SMF (Mnemonic: S11 in 4g is MME -- SGW)
+N15 -   AMF to PCF
+N26 -   MME to AMF